Diablada

-While the dance had been performed in the Andean region as early as the 1500s, its name originated in 1789 in Oruro, Bolivia, where performers dressed like the devil in parades called Diabladas.
+It originated in 1789 in the Oruro’s Socavón mines, where performers dressed like the devil in parades (led by San Miguel Archangel) called Diabladas.
 The first organized Diablada group with defined music and choreography appeared in Bolivia in 1904.
-There is also some evidence of the dance originating among miners in Potosi, Bolivia, while regional dances in Peru and Chile may have also influenced the modern version.
+There is also some evidence of the dance originating among miners in Potosí.
+Regional dances have been influenced in Peru and Chile’s modern versions.

 History

 Pre-Columbian origins

 Depiction of a Collasuyu party in the 17th century book Primer Nueva Corónica y Buen Gobierno of Felipe Guamán Poma de Ayala.

-Bolivian historians claim that the Diablada originated in that country, and that should be named as its place of origin under the Masterpieces of the Oral and Intangible Heritage of Humanity policy promoted by UNESCO; has also claimed that performances of the dance in other countries are cultural appropriation.
+Historians claim that the Diablada originated in Bolivia, and that should be named as its place of origin under the Masterpieces of the Oral and Intangible Heritage of Humanity policy promoted by UNESCO; has also claimed that performances of the dance in other countries are cultural appropriation.
 Bolivian historians currently maintain that the Diablada dates back 2000 years to the rituals of the Uru civilization dedicated to the mythological figure Tiw, who protected caves, lakes, and rivers as places of shelter.
 The dance is believed to have originated as the Llama llama in the ancient settlement of Oruro, which was one of the major centers of the Uru civilization.
 The dance includes references to animals that appear in Uru mythology such as ants, lizards, toads, and snakes.
 Bolivian anthropologist Milton Eyzaguirre adds that the ancient cultures of the Bolivian Andes practiced a death cult called cupay, with that term eventually evolving into supay or the devil figure in the modern Diablada.

-Due to syncretism caused by Spanish influence in later centuries, Tiw was eventually associated with the devil; Spanish authorities also outlawed several of the ancient traditions but incorporated others into Christian theology.
+Due to syncretism caused by Spanish influence in later centuries, Tiw was eventually associated with the devil “El Tío” (the Uncle) protects the underworld Socavón mines in Oruro; Spanish authorities also outlawed several of the ancient traditions but incorporated others into Christian theology.
 Local and regional Diablada festivals arose during the Spanish colonial period and were eventually consolidated as the Carnaval de Oruro in the modern city of that name.